mathe00/obsidian-enhanced-read-mode-control/README.md

 ## 🤔 FAQ (Frequently Asked Questions)

 **Q: Why use this plugin if Obsidian already tries to remember the view mode?**
 **A:** This plugin isn't just about remembering the mode; it's about **explicit control**.
-Obsidian's memory can sometimes be inconsistent due to various factors (sync, quick switching, other plugins).
+Obsidian's memory can sometimes be inconsistent.
 This plugin allows you to define *unbreakable rules* for specific notes or folders.
-Furthermore, it offers features beyond simple memory, like the "Strict" mode to actively prevent edits and folder-level rules for bulk management, ensuring your notes behave exactly as you intend, regardless of Obsidian's native behavior or potential future changes to it.
+It also offers features beyond simple memory, like the "Strict" mode to actively prevent edits, folder-level rules, and configurable handling of Obsidian's same-tab navigation behavior.

 **Q: What's the difference between "Default" and "Strict" read-only?**
 **A:**
-*   **Default:** Opens in read mode, but you *can* switch to edit mode manually.
+*   **Default:** Opens in read mode.
+Switching to edit mode manually *might* work temporarily, but the plugin often switches it back quickly due to its checks.
+Best for notes you very rarely edit.
 *   **Strict:** Opens in read mode, and you *cannot* switch to edit mode (the plugin prevents it).

+**Q: Why can't I easily switch a "Default Read-Only" note to edit mode?**
+**A:** To ensure notes consistently open in read mode (fixing multi-tab and initial state issues), the plugin frequently checks and enforces the 'preview' state for 'default' notes, especially on `layout-change`.
+This makes manually switching to 'source' mode difficult as it often gets reverted quickly.
+If you need to edit these notes frequently, consider not adding them to the 'default' list or using the 'strict' list only for truly protected notes.

+**Q: What is the "Force Edit Mode on Unmanaged Notes" setting for?**
+**A:** It addresses a specific issue: when navigating from a read-only note (controlled by this plugin) to a normal note *in the same tab*, the normal note might get stuck in read mode.
+*   **Disabling** this setting (default) respects any manual read-only state you set on normal notes, but the same-tab issue might occur (requiring a manual switch back to edit).
+*   **Enabling** this setting fixes the same-tab issue but will override any manual read-only state you set on normal notes, forcing them back to edit mode when opened.
+Choose the option that best fits your workflow.

 **Q: How do folder rules interact with file rules?**
 **A:** Folder rules take precedence.
 If a note is inside a "Strict Read-Only Folder", it will always be strict, regardless of whether it's listed in the "Default" or "Strict" file lists.
 If a note is listed in both "Default" and "Strict" file lists (and not in a strict folder), the "Strict" rule wins.

 **Q: Will this slow down Obsidian?**
 **A:** The plugin is designed to be lightweight.
-It primarily acts when files are opened or settings change.
-The `layout-change` listener for strict mode enforcement is optimized to only act when necessary.
-Performance impact should be minimal, but if you have thousands of rules or a very large vault, keep an eye on performance and report any issues.
-The debug logging option can be disabled for normal use.
+Performance impact should be minimal.
+The `layout-change` listener is the most active part; if you experience slowdowns with extremely large vaults or many rules, consider disabling debug logging first.
+Report any significant performance issues.

 **Q: Can I use wildcards or regex in the paths?**
 **A:** Currently, no. The plugin uses exact path matching for files and `startsWith` matching for folders.
-Wildcard/regex support could be considered for future versions if there's demand.
+Regex support is on the roadmap.